 Length: 93 minutes / 1.55 hours

 Even though Jake Gyllenhaal has appeared in many serious, dramatic roles, it doesn’t mean he hasn’t had some fun.
-Sure, taut thrillers like the aforementioned Zodiac (2007), Prisoners (2013), and Nightcrawler (2014) showcase his acting ability, but sometimes an audience just needs a fun action or romantic flick.
-Films like The Day After Tomorrow (2004) and Love & Other Drugs (2010) are entertaining, even if they are somewhat critically panned.
-Source Code (2011) is just one of these fun films.
-Of course, with films like Donnie Darko (2001), and Prince of Persia: The Sands of Time (2010) under his belt, Gyllenhaal is certainly no stranger to the concept of time travel.
+Sure, taut thrillers like the aforementioned Zodiac, Prisoners, and Nightcrawler showcase his acting ability, but sometimes an audience just needs a fun action or romantic flick.
+Films like The Day After Tomorrow and Love & Other Drugs (2010) are entertaining, even if they are somewhat critically panned.
+Source Code (2011) is one of these fun films.
+Of course, with movies like Donnie Darko (2001), and Prince of Persia: The Sands of Time (2010) under his belt, Gyllenhaal is certainly no stranger to the concept of time travel.
 And while Donnie Darko was a more serious role, Prince of Persia: The Sands of Time fits right in with the “fun” category, along with Source Code.

 2 sum it up: 2 films, 2 great Gyllenhaal roles

 Bacon #: 2 (Prisoners / Wayne Duvall -> Apollo 13 / Kevin Bacon)